onaboat/onaboat/README.md

 ### 👀 Xavra — What’s a Like Worth?

 A mobile-first video platform that tips the balance back to creators.
 Viewers tip to unlock content, directly supporting creators, instantly, and on-chain.
-Built for the Solana ecosystem and optimized for gasless, embedded wallet UX.
+Built for the Solana ecosystem and optimized for gasless, user experience.

 - 👀 3-second preview → ❤️ Like → ⚡ Tip to unlock
 - 💳 Frictionless support for creators using SOL, BONK, or sponsored tips